 Breast Milk is easy to digest for babies.
 While on the other hand, formula milk is a little thicker, which can take time to digest properly.

 Due to digestive discomfort, babies may get gassy, or they may also get constipated.
+At such time it is advised to keep the baby nearby always.

 Does switching from breastmilk to formula cause an upset stomach?